 Beautiful Signs for a Better Planet

-The Climate Strike is a youth-led international effort sparked by Greta Thunberg, demanding action including a swift transition away from fossil fuels to 100% renewable energy.
+The Climate Strike is a youth-led international effort sparked by Greta Thunberg.
+The movement demands swift climate action such as transitioning from fossil fuels to 100% renewable energy.
 Approximately four million people participated in September 20, 2019 protests.
 Messaging emphasized the harm our hotter planet is already inflicting upon millions of people and the need for climate justice and equity.
 A second strike is planned for September 27, 2019, and continuing political activities are meant to highlight cause solidarity.

 From the youth climate strike in Saint Paul, Minnesota Green Dot Sign gained the following perspectives:

 The teens that led the Saint Paul strike were impressive and put together a strong event.
 Participants came together and jointly chanted common messages including “metal straws are not enough” and “we deserve a future too.”
-Speakers from varied backgrounds passionately presented and bravely asserted their values in a way most adults can not.
+Speakers from varied backgrounds passionately presented and bravely asserted their values in a way most adults have forgotten how.

 Generally, the poor and those disadvantaged due to race and/or gender are most affected by massive storms, crop decimation, and rising sea levels.
-It was called-out, that in the Twin Cities there are air quality differences between struggling North Minneapolis neighborhoods and wealthy suburbs.
+The Climate Strike highlighted how the Twin Cities contains air quality differences between struggling North Minneapolis neighborhoods and wealthy suburbs.
 The rich tend to consume more material goods and energy and are also more likely to escape the most harmful externalities of capitalist behaviors.

 While some Americans still debate global warming science, protesters know that there is no time for discussion.
 Immediate action is necessary.
 In addition to taking broad stances on energy and consumption, replacement of Enbridge Energy’s line 3 pipeline across Northern Minnesota was a talking point.
 Instead of prioritizing short-term construction-related employment, Minnesotans need to weigh long-term environmental impacts of extracting oil from tar sands.